sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

 Sensu allows you to monitor the applications you deploy with Kubernetes and the health of the Kubernetes containers themselves, no matter the size of your deployment.

 {{% notice note %}}
-**NOTE:** If you need a Kubernetes introduction or refresher, read our blog posts [How Kubernetes works](https://sensu.io/blog/how-kubernetes-works) and [Kubernetes 101](https://sensu.io/blog/kubernetes-101) or head to the [Kubernetes docs](https://kubernetes.io/docs/home/).
+**NOTE**: If you need a Kubernetes introduction or refresher, read our blog posts [How Kubernetes works](https://sensu.io/blog/how-kubernetes-works) and [Kubernetes 101](https://sensu.io/blog/kubernetes-101) or head to the [Kubernetes docs](https://kubernetes.io/docs/home/).
+{{% /notice %}}

+{{% notice protip %}}
+**PRO TIP**: Join our [Kubernetes special interest group](https://discourse.sensu.io/c/sensu-go/sig-kubernetes/33) on Discourse &mdash; it's a sub-community of Sensu users who are monitoring Kubernetes or workloads running on Kubernetes.
 {{% /notice %}}

 ## Data sources for monitoring Kubernetes